HKU-BAL/Clair3/README.md

 `CreateTensorFullAlignment`| Generate variant candidate tensors using phased full-alignment for training or calling.<br>
 `GetTruth`| Extract the variants from a truth VCF.
 Input: VCF; Reference FASTA if the VCF contains asterisks in ALT field.<br>`RealignReads` | Reads local realignment for illumina platform.<br>`SelectCandidates` | Select pileup candidates for full alignment calling.<br>`SelectHetSnp` | Select heterozygous SNP candidates for WhatsHap phasing.<br>`SelectQual` | Select quality cut-off for phasing and full alignment calling globally from all candidates.<br>`MergeVcf` | Merge pileup and full alignment VCF/GVCF.<br>`UnifyRepresentation` | Representation unification for candidate site and true variant.<br>`Tensor2Bin` | Combine the variant and non-variant tensors and convert them to a binary, using `blosc:lz4hc` meta-compressor, the overall training memory is 10~15G.(pypy incompatible)<br>

 ## VCF Output Format

 `clair3/CallVariants.py` outputs variants in VCF format with version 4.2 specifications.
 Clair3 includes pileup calling and full-alignment calling submodule.
-For result of pileup calling are denoted with a `P` INFO tag, while the full-alignment calling result are denoted with a `F` INFO tag.
+Pileup calling result are denoted with a `P` INFO tag, while the full-alignment calling result are denoted with a `F` INFO tag.